esterkin31415/Software-Architect-Project-11/artefacts/architecture/architecture-definition-document/README.md

 # Target Business Capability Value Chain

 The following diagram depicts a target value chain which is expected to be supported on delivery of the final target state architecture laid out in this document.

 ![Value Chain](../../../images/medhead-value-chain.png)

+The end goal of delivering value in *patient care* will be made possible across the consortium by combining our shared strengths to provide a foundation of shared infrastructure supported by the combined capability of teams skilled in the patient care business domain.

+This in turn will support innovation around patient centric solutions in line with business strategy aimed at improving the overall standard of patient care.
+This foundation is expected to support the consortium in providing improved patient care through delivery of its primary daily activities, documented above.

 # Scope and Project Goals